-NURS 184 Nutrition and Diet Therapy

-This course is designed to provide knowledge about the basic principles of nutrition, nutrition in wellness and nutrition in health care.
+NURS 184 Nutrition and Diet Therapy COURSE DATA: CREDITS: 2 • LECTURE: 2 • LAB: 0 • REPEAT: 0 basic principles of nutrition, nutrition in wellness and nutrition in health care.
 The topics covered include health promotion through nutrition and nursing practice, wellness, nutrition and the nursing role, and an overview of medical nutrition therapy.